scoder/lupa/README.txt

 * supports Python 2.x and 3.x, potentially starting with Python 2.3
   (currently untested)

-* written for LuaJIT2, as opposed to the Lua interpreter
+* written for LuaJIT2, as opposed to the Lua interpreter (tested with LuaJIT 2.0.0-beta4)

-* written in Cython, as opposed to C
+* much easier to extend as it is written in Cython, not C

 .. _LunaticPython: http://labix.org/lunatic-python